-AS Maths studied over two years (allocated 2 periods per week) is available and is particularly supportive for those students taking A-level subjects which require higher level mathematical skills i.e., sciences, Computing, Geography, D&T, Psychology, Economics and Business.
+AS Maths studied over 2 years (allocated 2.5 periods per week) is available and is particularly supportive for those pupils taking A-level subjects which require mathematical skills i.e. sciences, Computing, Geography, D&T, Psychology, Economics and Business.

-AS Further Maths is available and is studied over two years (allocated 2 periods per week).
-This is available and particularly supportive for those students taking A-level Maths with an aim to studying a sciences-based degree in the future but who do not want to commit to the full Further Maths course.
+AS Further Maths is available from September 2021 and is studied over 2 years (allocated 2 periods per week).
+This is available and particularly supportive for those pupils taking A-level Maths with an aim to studying a physical sciences based degree in the future but who do not want to commit to the full Further Maths course.

-In Years 12 and 13, students usually study 3 A-level subjects plus either a SIP, AS Maths or AS Further Maths over two years.
-The majority of students undertake a 3 A-levels programme of study.
+In Years 12 and 13, pupils usually study 3 A-level subjects plus either an EPQ,AS Maths or AS Further Maths over two years.
+Many pupils will study 3 A-levels only.
 Some pupils may study 4 subjects, depending on ability and interest.
 Students opting to take 4 A-levels will need to have their curriculum offer confirmed by a member of SLT.